Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 In 2021 and 2022, Vet Dia Gnosis recorded three and four positive PCR tests in cats with FIP in Cyprus.
 From January to August 2023, 165 positive FIP-related PCR tests were recorded.

-"These are only cats whose owner paid for the PCR to be performed," said Attipa.
-"It is most likely the tip of the iceberg.
-But we don't really know the size of the glacier.
+"These are just cats whose owners paid to have PCR done," Attipa said.
+"This is most likely the tip of the iceberg.
+But we don't really know the size of the iceberg.
 That's the problem."

 Attipa, who started at the University of Edinburgh in April, is the lead author of the preprint paper.
 He is also a key member of an international collaboration investigating the virology, epidemiology and therapy of the current epidemic.